Agents & Assistants Usage Guide

 Features

-Assistant entry point: Users can find and open AI apps through a new entry point in Slack.
+Assistant entry point: Users can find and open AI apps through a new entry point in Slack, visible with the right settings.

 Image of an entry point